jsgarriga/jsgarriga/README.md

 ### Background

 Research student at the Faculty of Political and Social Sciences (Universidad Nacional de Cuyo).
-Currently, I am doing my internship at Mundo Sur, performing the following tasks: media monitoring, statistical data management, quantitative and qualitative data analysis, report writing.
-These experiences made me find a new passion in Data Science and Machine Learning.
+I did my internship at Mundo Sur, carrying out the following tasks: media monitoring, statistical data management, quantitative and qualitative data analysis, report writing.
+These experiences made me find a new passion in Computational Sciences, Data Science and Machine Learning.
 I started coding more often in order to improve my skills and working on predictive analytics projects on my own.
 I came up with my own ideas, designed solutions, and started implementing them proactively.

 ### Interests